Why Sponsorship Is the First Step

 Major Wirehouses

 Firms like Merrill Lynch, Morgan Stanley, and Wells Fargo Advisors run structured training programs with salaries, mentorship, and full licensing support.
-Competitive but excellent for beginners.

 Regional Broker-Dealers

 Edward Jones and Raymond James are known for strong training cultures and community-based models.
-Often more accessible for first-time applicants than the big wirehouses.

 Insurance-Based Firms